 Claudia Hopkins is a specialist on Spanish art and culture, including Anglo-Hispanic cultural relations.
 She has a strong interest in nineteenth- and twentieth-century contexts, as a focus for debate about constructs of self and others, issues of identity, and processes of translation.

-She is currently completing a monograph on representations of Al-Andalus and Morocco in nineteenth- and early twentieth-century Spanish art, with seed-funding from the Carnegie Trust, Scotland.
+She is currently on a Leverhulme Research Fellowship (2018-2019) to complete a monograph on representations of Al-Andalus and Morocco in Spanish Art 1833-1956.
+This book project has also benefitted from seed-funding from the Carnegie Trust, Scotland.

 She is principal investigator of a collaborative project on European Writing on US art in the Cold War Era.
 Generously supported by the Terra Foundation of American Art, the outcome will be a two-volume anthology, co-edited with Iain Boyd Whyte, of texts by European cultural commentators on US art, translated into English from 19 European languages and augmented by research essays written by 20 experts in the field.